srid/srid/Software/Linux/NixOS/nixos-woke-invasion/index.md

 ## Will there be a woke constituent assembly?

 >[!warning] WIP
->These are rough notes of events until I have the time to flesh things out.
+>This is just a rough log of events; move along.
+A coherent report will be written once the assembly has done its job.

 - Self-professed manipulator joepie91 (Sven Slootweg) is involved from beginning
 - Preemptive squashing of dissenting opinions: https://github.com/NixOS/foundation/pull/142/files#diff-ad7ee810e67ff78b1b7f55f7113b7e291719780d95065a82e68a5b83a19462fcR23-R25